inssityo/inssityo-backend/docs/API/LANDLORD.md

 ## Error Responses

 **Condition**: If given email is already related to a landlord in the database.
-The email addresses given to the server are converted to lower case to avoid dupliavtion with case mismatch.
+The email addresses given to the server are converted to lower case to avoid duplication with case mismatch.

 **Code**: `403 FORBIDDEN`